yeferson321/Api-weathermap/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the project or `ng build --watch --configuration output` to build the project with `output environment` custom variables.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests